petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/understanding-action-types.md

 {bdg-secondary}`Available Liferay 7.4 U33+ and GA33+`

-*Add an Object Entry* actions create entries in a specified Object.
-When you select this action type, you must choose an active Object.
-If the Object includes any required fields, you must also set predefined values for the new entries.
-You can enter these values directly or use expression builder to set values dynamically.
-If desired, you can also set values for non-mandatory fields.
+*Add an Object Entry* actions create entries in the specified Object.
+You must choose an active Object.
+If the Object includes any required fields, you must set predefined values for the new entries.
+Enter these values directly or use the expression builder to set values dynamically.
+You can set values for non-mandatory fields if desired.

 ![Select an active Object and enter predefined values for the created entries.](./understanding-action-types/images/04.png)